Frequently Asked Questions

 What if I work with another institution for recruitment?

-If you are recruiting participants from a non-SEU agency or institution, you’ll need to request an official permissions letter or email from an appropriate person of authority (such as the external IRB or an institutional director) and have it available to upload along with your proposal.
+If you are recruiting participants directly from a non-SEU agency or institution, you’ll need to request an official permissions letter or email from an appropriate person of authority (such as the external IRB or an institutional director) and have it available to upload along with your proposal.

 Every institution has different rules for the recruitment of their faculty, staff or students for research.
 It is your obligation as the researcher to find out what those requirements are and meet them.